gwendall/way.js/README.md

 **[way-filter] attribute**
 Pass filters by name.
 Add multiple filter by separating them with the "|" symbol.
 In case of conflicts between filters, the last mentionned filter wins.
-Pre built filters are "uppercase", "lowercase", "reverse".
+Pre-built filters are "uppercase", "lowercase", "reverse".

 ```javascript
 way.set("someData", "hello")